end2endzone/end2endzone-hugo/content/blog/2016-10-27-diy-lost-plane-alarm-finder-and-10-watts-led-visual-aids-for-easy-orientation.md

 Recently, I had an interesting experience.
 I was flying my quad for around 3 months and I felt too much confident: I wanted to try doing flips.
 Coming from a plane world, I though that climbing to a safe altitude would be the best strategy in case something went wrong.

 I got carried away and I ended up to a much higher altitude and further away than I was used to.
 I tried to drop height and drive the quadcopter back to me but it was too late.
 The wind was so strong that it moved the quad further away and made the quadcopter swirl.
-I quickly lost &nbsp;orientation of the quad and had no way to bring it back.
+I quickly lost  orientation of the quad and had no way to bring it back.

 Luckily, a more experienced pilot help me get the quadcopter back to a safe landing zone which was 615 meters away from my takeoff location.